lionyouko/miniclip_challenge/README.md

 For the time scheduled to save the events, I will use the same clock I used in bannerView for demonstration purposes.
 What is important here is to have a parallel thread that can be stopped if the app is finished, very much like we did in the banner view as that custom view was a lifecycle observer.
 So any type of clock that does that will be fine for us.
 We want to avoid any type of taxing thing running as zombie even after app is gone.

 Lastly, but not least, I could not find a sugar way to setup the elements of the library.
 One needs to make a function of the kind setup and make the steps to build the lytic and the event generator.
 Event generator has a builder that can be used.
 Builder provides 3 main factories for events, and a fourth method to send any string.
-Since Event Generator checks if the String is part of EventType typedefenums.
-If it is not, it WILL NOT COMPLAIN, because I put that function for just a remainder that if we instead wanted to provided only one function accepting event type argument, we coud, as event generator checks if the string provided is a event type.
+Since Event Generator checks if the String is part of EventType, a client can put a new event type in that class just to make sure that only certain events are allowed.

+In other words, a client, to have a new Event, will need to :
+ - have a EventType class instantiated and provided to the event generator class.
+ - have a factory for that new event, extended from abstract event factory
+ - have a strategy for the factory that creates that event, implementing CreateEventStrategy class.

 Lytic class accepts a GameInfo as argument, so one need to prepare the gameinfo and give to the Lytic.

 The project will have the code all setup to show things running, so one can go and check example of setup withing the MainActivity.kt.